johnamii/Poketheme-Battles/README.md

-PokeTheme Battles is a web-based Pokemon Battle Simulator based on specific themes for battles.
-I started this project with intention to learn Javascript/Typescript and React Native.
-A month later, I can say I'm happy with how my first web-project turns out.
+PokeTheme Battles is a web-based Pokemon Battle Simulator.
+The premise is battling with select themes that determine the set of Pokemon for each trainer to battle with.

+To play, select a theme via buttons on the side of the Pokeball, then press start.
+Then, choose a Pokemon to send out first based on your opponents team.

+Currently, it can only be played against a computer trainer whose decisions are made randomly.
+I have intentions to run it on a server and enable battling against other users.